There are four main signs that a teacher may be engaging in sexual misconduct with a student. These are that the student:

-Under California law, a teacher that engages in misconduct with a student could be charged with a crime, lewd acts with a minor child per California Penal Code 288.
+Under California law, a teacher that engages in misconduct with a student could be charged with a crime, lewd acts with a minor child per California Penal Code 288 PC.

 Further, acts of misconduct could give rise to a civil lawsuit against the teacher, per California sexual harassment law Civil Code 51.9.

-And, civil charges may even be able to get brought against the school district (in which the teacher is teaching in), for their negligent hiring of the teacher.
+And, civil charges may even be able to get brought against the school district (in which the teacher is teaching in), for their negligent hiring, supervision or retention of the teacher.

 What are signs that a teacher is engaging in sexual misconduct with a student?